From this page, you can customize the amount of blue light emitted from your screen.

 Day Temperature is the temperature of the display during the day.

 Night Temperature is the temperature of the display during the night.

 Iris determines if it’s day or night based on your location or on your system clock.
 Then it does gradual interpolation between the 2 values when the time is right.

 You can change the default location from the Location page.

 Extended values will allow you to select values over 6500 K.

-Some people use this as some kind of caffeine mode when they don’t want to fall a sleep at night.
-Values over 6500 K has over the maximum blue light so be careful.
-This values will not help you fall a sleep faster.
+Some people use this as some kind of caffeine mode when they don’t want to fall asleep at night.
+Values over 6500 K have over the maximum blue light so be careful.
+These values will not help you fall asleep faster.

-When Manual color settings is set to ON, Night Temperature will be used both during the day and during the night.
+When Manual Light is set to ON, Night Temperature will be used both during the day and during the night.
 This way it’s easier to change the temperature fast by hand.

 If Keyboard shortcuts are enabled you can use also use

 This is Up and Down arrow found next to the left to the Enter and right Ctrl key and left to the Num pad.
 The step is 500 K and the temperature can be set from 0 K to 6500 K. For other values use the sliders.